fzbowers/RecipeBox/sprint1/kmarks.md

 ### What you accomplished
 * I created a functioning create account page.
 Django did a lot of the work for me.
 I used Django's base create account form.
 Then I made it look nicer using crispy forms and bootstrap.
-I also added an email field (Give a description of the features you added or tasks you accomplished.
-Provide some detail here.
-This section will be a little longer than the bulleted lists above)
+I also added an email field to the original form.
+* I created the login page also using a django form, then made it look nicer using the same method as above.
+Django automatically looks for a login.html under a registration folder; then it handles the user authentication for you.
+* I put links to both of the above on our account page.
+After successfully creating an account, the website will take you to the login page.
+If you go to the login page but don't have an account, you can click a link from there to take you to the create account page.